zanshin/dotfiles/BASE16.markdown

     Plug 'chriskempson/base16-vim'

+After adding the `Plug` command, run `:PlugUpdate` to install the plugin.
 The payload ends up in `~/.config/nvim/plugged/base16`.

 **base16-shell**
 This repository provides shell scripts that execute the escape codes necessary to change the colors